 The learners permit is valid for five years, depending on your date of birth and the date of application.

-With a learners permit in your hands, you can go for driving practice under supervision and take a pre-licensing course or driver education course before taking the road test.
+Lastly, with a learners permit in your hands, you can go for driving practice under supervision and take a pre-licensing course or driver education course before taking the road test.

 2. Scheduling a DMV Appointment for a Road Test in New York